jdortiz/Malometer/README.md

 Receive the notifications produced by the background context when it saves the changes to merge them.

+1. Move the Core Data properties of the app delegate to private interface.
-1. Right after the application ends launcing, register to attend to the NSManagedObjectContextObjectsDidChangeNotification.
+2. Right after the application ends launcing, register to attend to the NSManagedObjectContextObjectsDidChangeNotification.
-2. Create to the method that will handle the notification.
+3. Create to the method that will handle the notification.
 It should accept just one NSNotification* paramter, and invoke the method of the main MOC that takes the notificaiton and merges the changes.
-3. Remember to deregister for receiving notifications in applicationWillTerminate.
+4. Remember to deregister for receiving notifications in applicationWillTerminate.
-4. Run the application an see if the data is shown.
+5. Run the application an see if the data is shown.
-5. Stop the app and delete the database.
+6. Stop the app and delete the database.